truecharts/public/charts/stable/qbitrr/docs/installation-notes.md

 ## config.toml

-Once qBitrr has started access the config.toml file using the previously configured by surfing to the url `http://<ip address>:<port>/?folder=/config/.config` that was setup for the codeserver addon.
-Make sure you are in the `.config` directory and not the `config` directory which is one level above where there another config file is located.
+Once qBitrr has started access the `config.toml` file using the previously configured by surfing to the url `http://<ip address>:<port>/?folder=/config` that was setup for the codeserver addon.

 ### Settings